-Stronger UTF-8 validation for external files (Pending)
+Stronger UTF-8 validation for external files¶

 When you query external Avro, Parquet, Orc, CSV, JSON, or XML files that contain invalid UTF-8 data, the queries usually succeed.

-When you query external Avro, Parquet, Orc, CSV, JSON, or XML files that contain invalid UTF-8 data, the queries will fail.
+When you query external Avro, Parquet, Orc, CSV, JSON, or XML files that contain invalid UTF-8 data, the queries fail.

 For Parquet files, you can also set BINARY_AS_TEXT = FALSE for your file format so that the columns with no defined logical data type will be interpreted as binary data instead of as UTF-8 text.